-ESR and other acute-phase reactants (eg, C-reactive protein) are inconsistently elevated in patients with active ankylosing spondylitis.
+Erythrocyte sedimentation rate and other acute-phase reactants (eg, C-reactive protein) are inconsistently elevated in patients with active ankylosing spondylitis.
 Tests for RF and antinuclear antibodies are negative.
-The HLA-B27 genetic marker is not usually helpful because positive and negative predictive values are low.
+The HLA-B27 genetic marker is minimally helpful because positive and negative predictive values are low.

-The earliest x-ray abnormalities are pseudowidening caused by subchondral erosions, followed by sclerosis or later narrowing and eventually fusion in the sacroiliac joints.
+The earliest x-ray abnormalities are pseudo-widening caused by subchondral erosions, followed by sclerosis or later narrowing and eventually fusion in the sacroiliac joints.
 Changes are symmetric.
-Early changes in the spine are upper lumbar vertebral squaring with sclerosis at the corners; spotty ligamentous calcification; and one or two evolving syndesmophytes.
+Early changes in the spine are upper lumbar vertebral squaring with sclerosis at the corners (shiny corner sign), spotty ligamentous calcification, and one or two evolving syndesmophytes.
 Late changes result in a “bamboo spine” appearance, resulting from prominent syndesmophytes, diffuse paraspinal ligamentous calcification, and osteoporosis; these changes develop in some patients on average over 10 years.

-A herniated intervertebral disk can cause back pain and radiculopathy similar to ankylosing spondylitis, but the pain is limited to the spine and nerve roots, usually causes more sudden symptoms, and causes no systemic manifestations or laboratory test abnormalities.
+Mechanical back pain: A herniated intervertebral disk can cause back pain and radiculopathy similar to ankylosing spondylitis, but the pain is limited to the spine and nerve roots, usually causes more sudden symptoms, and causes no systemic manifestations or laboratory test abnormalities.
 If necessary, CT or MRI can differentiate it from ankylosing spondylitis.
-Involvement of a single sacroiliac joint suggests a different spondyloarthropathy, possibly infection.
-Tuberculous spondylitis can simulate ankylosing spondylitis (see tuberculosis of bones and joints TB of bones and joints Tuberculosis outside the lung usually results from hematogenous dissemination.
+Involvement of a single sacroiliac joint suggests a different spondyloarthropathy or possibly infection.
+Tuberculous spondylitis can simulate ankylosing spondylitis (see tuberculosis of bones and joints Tuberculosis of bones and joints Tuberculosis outside the lung usually results from hematogenous dissemination.
 Sometimes infection directly extends from an adjacent organ.
 Symptoms vary by site but generally include fever... read more ).

-Diffuse idiopathic skeletal hyperostosis (DISH) occurs primarily in men > 50 years and may resemble ankylosing spondylitis clinically and on x-ray.
+Diffuse idiopathic skeletal hyperostosis (DISH): DISH occurs primarily in men > 50 years and may resemble ankylosing spondylitis clinically and on x-ray.
 Patients uncommonly have spinal pain, stiffness, and insidious loss of motion.
-X-ray findings in DISH include large ossifications anterior to spinal ligaments (the calcification appears as if someone poured candle wax in front and on the sides of the vertebrae), bridging several vertebrae and usually starting at the lower thoracic spine, eventually affecting the cervical and lumbar spine.
+X-ray findings in DISH include large ossifications anterior to spinal ligaments (the calcification appears as if someone poured candle wax in front and on the right side of the vertebrae), bridging several vertebrae (usually 4 vertebral bodies) and usually starting at the lower thoracic spine, eventually affecting the cervical and lumbar spine.
 There is often subperiosteal bone growth along the pelvic brim and at insertion of tendons (such as the Achilles tendon insertion).
 However, the anterior spinal ligament is intact and frequently bulging, and sacroiliac and spinal apophyseal joints are not eroded.
-Additional differentiating features are stiffness that is usually not markedly accentuated in the morning and a normal erythrocyte sedimentation rate (ESR).
+Additional differentiating features of DISH are stiffness that is usually not markedly accentuated in the morning and a normal erythrocyte sedimentation rate.

 Ankylosing spondylitis is characterized by mild or moderate flares of active inflammation alternating with periods of little or no inflammation.
 Proper treatment in most patients results in minimal or no disability and in a full, productive life despite back stiffness.
 Occasionally, the course is severe and progressive, resulting in pronounced incapacitating deformities.

 The goals of treatment of ankylosing spondylitis are relieving pain, maintaining joint range of motion, and preventing end-organ damage.
 Because the condition may cause lung fibrosis, cigarette smoking is discouraged.
 (See also 2019 Update of the American College of Rheumatology/Spondylitis Association of America/Spondyloarthritis Research and Treatment Network Recommendations for the Treatment of Ankylosing Spondylitis and Nonradiographic Axial Spondyloarthritis.)

 NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
 Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more reduce pain and suppress joint inflammation and muscle spasm, thereby increasing range of motion, which facilitates exercise and prevents contractures.
 Most NSAIDs work in ankylosing spondylitis, and tolerance and toxicity dictate drug choice.
 The daily dose of NSAIDs should be as low as possible, but maximum doses may be needed with active disease.
 Drug withdrawal should be attempted only slowly, after systemic and joint signs of active disease have been suppressed for several months.